 Do different types of Type N channels explain the variability in the response of Type N channels to forest practices?

-The variability in response of Type N channels to forest practices should be addressed in the Type N effectiveness study, which is anticipated to follow after the first year of the forest hydrology study.
+The variability in response of Type N channels to forest practices may be addressed through ENREP.

-How do the Type N riparian prescriptions affect downstream water quality and fish populations?
+How do the Type N riparian prescriptions affect water quality delivered downstream to Type F/S waters?